bertini36/serverless-comments-engine/README.md

   </a>
 </p>
 <p align="center">
+A simple Flasky app to save comments about topics deployed without cost using serverless and AWS lambda.
-A basic comments engine coded just for fun and to use it on my
+ I use it in my
- <a href="https://albertopou.dev/" target="_blank">blog</a>.
+ <a href="https://github.com/bertini36/bertini36.github.io" target="_blank">blog</a>.
 </p>
 <p align="center">
 Powered by <a href="https://www.serverless.com/" target="_blank">#serverless</a>,